MikeAlexMartinez/hanoi-towers/README.md

 Once you have made the first move the sequence changes.

-You never move the same disk in two consecuive moves. by moving the same disc twice, you would either be moving the disk back to where it was previously, which would mean you have wasted two moves, or you move the disk to the other tower, which means you either made the wrong move in the
+You never move the same disk in two consecutive moves. by moving the same disc twice, you would either be moving the disk back to where it was previously, which would mean you have wasted two moves, or you move the disk to the other tower, which means you either made the wrong move in the